 - Restoration of the listed War Memorial on Chenies Street and the listed lamp posts along Tottenham Court Road

-Both Tottenham Court Road and Gower Street / Bloomsbury Street become two way by Spring 2020
+Gower Street / Bloomsbury Street is now two way to traffic.

-By Spring 2019 Tottenham Court Road will be two way to traffic – at this point all buses will be moved to from Gower Street / Bloomsbury Street to Tottenham Court Road.
+Tottenham Court Road is two way to traffic – all buses have been moved from Gower Street / Bloomsbury Street to Tottenham Court Road.

 We need to understand the condition of basements before we start work in the area, that way we can make sure that any work being done isn’t affecting any of the properties.
 A survey is the best way for us to do this.

 If you are not in when the survey is due to take place you will be left a letter notifying you of the attempted visit with contact details to rearrange, the team will also try again on a different occasion.
 If the surveyor can’t gain entry after a few attempts or is denied entry, please be aware that it’s your responsibility to prove the condition of your basement.
-Camden Council/Eurovia will not be liable for any complaint without a report provided by Kirksaunders.
+Camden Council/Eurovia will not be liable for any complaint without a basement survey having been completed.

 Keeping in touch

 If you have any further questions please do get in touch with us.
-You can email us on firstname.lastname@example.org or call us on 0845 3308 743.
-You can also drop in to our project information centre in the Building Centre – more information on this can be found on our keep in touch page.
+You can email us on firstname.lastname@example.org or call us on 020 7974 4444 more information can be found on our keep in touch page.